deenjohn/NodeRevision/10-Express -part A.md

 using middleware :

-you must mention next() in middleware function
+you must mention next() in middleware function to call next middleware.
+This flow stops untill you send back response

 <link href=assets/style.css